microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/ImageOperations/README.md

 1. Use the `Utility.SetTablePrimaryImageName` method to make the new `sample_ImageColumn` the primary image column.

-### Create account records with image data
+### Creates account records with image data

 1. The program loops through a list of five filenames that match the names of files in the `Images` folder.
 1. For each image, the program creates an account record with the `name` set to `CanStoreFullImage false {fileName}` and the file `byte[]` is set as the `sample_ImageColumn` value.
 1. The program then uses the `Utility.UpdateCanStoreFullImage` method to set the `sample_ImageColumn` column definition `CanStoreFullImage` value to true.
-1. Again, the program loops through the file names and creates five account records with the same image files set to the `sample_ImageColumn` value.
-This time the `name` is `CanStoreFullImage true {fileName}`
+1. The program loops through the file names again and creates five account records with the same image files set to the `sample_ImageColumn` value.
+This time the `name` is `CanStoreFullImage true {fileName}`.

-In the following code, we can see how the value of the `CanStoreFullImage` property changes what data is available.

-### Retrieve the account records
+### Retrieves the account records

 1. The code retrieves the 10 account records created in the previous step, including the image data.
 1. For each account record, the image data is downloaded to the `DownloadedImages` folder with the name `{recordName}_retrieved.png`.

    > [!NOTE]
-   > All of these records are thumbnail-sized images.
+   > All records are thumbnail-sized images.

-### Download the account record images
+### Downloads the account record images

 This program uses three different methods to download image files.

 > [!NOTE]
 > In each case, five of the ten operations fail because no full-sized images are uploaded while `CanStoreFullImage` is false.
 Records created while `CanStoreFullImage` is true succeed.

-#### Download with Actions
+#### Downloads with Actions

 The code uses the static `DownloadImageWithActions` method, which encapsulates the use of the [InitializeFileBlocksDownload](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/reference/initializefileblocksdownload) and